Azure/data-management-zone/docs/DataManagementAnalytics-Prerequisites.md

 - (US) West US 2

 (*) *When the regions currently not supporting Azure Purview gets selected, the Azure Purview deployment gets performed on the default region  (Europe) North Europe*.
+**Please open a pull request if you want to deploy the artifacts into a region that is not listed above.**

 ## Prerequisites